 \paragraph{Further details of the simulated datasets}

-For fair comparison, all simulated datasets comprised of 10,000 one-hot encoded documents and 1,150 queries with randomly sampled 5-level relevance, and each query contains 10 documents.
-Figure \ref{fig:experiment_simulation_ig} demonstrates the IGs we used for simulating datasets, where the number of connected components are $K=1,2,3,4$ respectively.
+For a fair comparison, all simulated datasets comprised 10,000 one-hot encoded documents and 1,150 queries with randomly sampled 5-level relevance, and each query contains 10 documents.
+Figure \ref{fig:experiment_simulation_ig} demonstrates the IGs we used for simulating datasets, where the number of connected components is $K=1,2,3,4$ respectively.

 \paragraph{Further details of the semi-synthetic datasets}